 6. Road trip

-8. Gift cards/certificates
+8. Gift cards/certificates for outings

-9. College and savings
+9. Money for college and savings

 What sort of experiences have you given or received in the past?
 Share with us in comments below or on our Facebook page.

 How to find cheaper car insurance in minutes

 Getting a better deal on car insurance doesn't have to be hard.
 You can have The Zebra, an insurance comparison site compare quotes in just a few minutes and find you the best rates.
 Consumers save an average of $368 per year, according to the site, so if you're ready to secure your new rate, get started now.